boxboat/aks-health-check/README.md

 At BoxBoat, we guide our customers with the use of Kubernetes and surrounding ecosystems.
 To offer the most value possible to our clients, we created a tool to quickly inspect the configuration of an AKS cluster and it's relevant Azure environment.

-There are many [AKS Best Practices](https://www.the-aks-checklist.com/) and some of these are subjective.
+There are many best-practices and some of these are subjective.
 So, we also have a companion Google Doc template that we use to keep track of results and findings.

 📄 [The Google Doc AKS Health Check Template](https://bit.ly/boxboat-health-check-report-template) 📄